 One of the readers of these pages commented recently that I write a good deal about death.
 Strangely, a few weeks earlier a reader commented that she thought I wrote a lot about love.
 Everything is a matter of perspective based upon our experiences of the moment.
 To these readers I responded “I write about what I know about life and two of the strongest elements of my life are love and death.”

 It has taken me two years to write about this experience.
 I do not know why as a day does not pass without my conscious remembrance, but until now, I have not written a single word about an event which completely changed my existence.
 The three things having the most influence upon my life have been my experiences, travel, and the people I meet along the way.
-On December 28, 2016, two years ago today, I had a heart attack, and everything in my life was suddenly and forever changed.
+On December 28, 2016 I had a heart attack, and everything in my life was suddenly and forever changed.

 A heart attack is a scary, life threatening experience.
 I did not know if I would survive it.
 I believe remembering my EMT training and somehow getting a few aspirin into my body before I passed out on the bed saved my life, although I fumbled with the childproof cap for a few moments as my left arm was completely numb with pain.
 I was surprised when I regained consciousness as I saw death positioning himself to take my soul.
 The most frightening part was being alone and not having the mental or bodily control to call for help when it happened.
 I know exactly how my brother felt during his last moments of life when he recently died alone in his home of a heart attack.
 The police think he was trying to make it to the front door for help as he had his keys in his hand.
 I was doing everything I could to remain conscious that afternoon trying to get assistance.
 I had walked a bit farther than normal that day, nothing unusual.
 I thought I was just dehydrated until I stepped into my room and experienced that tightening in my chest.